sammyhenningsson/shaf/README.md

   end
 end
 ```
 After a policy class has been registered with `::authorize_with` then a call to `#authorize!` will create an instance of the policy with `current_user` and `resource` as arguments.
-Thus in the controller above, the when a `GET` request is made to `post_uri` then the policy instance will be created with `PostPolicy.new(current_user, nil).
+Thus in the controller above, when a `GET` request is made to `post_uri` then the policy instance will be created with `PostPolicy.new(current_user, nil)`.
 The `PUT` action will create the instance `PostPolicy.new(current_user, post)`.
 Then the first argument sent to `#authorize!` will be sent (with an appended question mark unless already present) to the policy instance.
 Like `policy.public_send(:show?)` resp. `policy.public_send(:edit?)`.
 So it's important to think about which policy rules should apply to a specific resource or should be a general rule (e.g. viewing a collection) where a specific resource is not present.
 Note: that the Policy instance methods must end with a question mark '?' while the symbol given to `authorize!` may or may not end with a question mark.

 #### Rendering responses